FADL285/FADL285/README.md

 class Mohamed_Fadl {
   /* -👋👋-
-    Hello, I'm Mohamed Aboul-Fadl, a front-end web developer well versed in HTML, CSS, JavaScript, and Vue.js, and I'm a beginner in back-end development.
+    Hello, I'm Mohamed Aboul-Fadl, a front-end web developer well-versed in HTML, CSS, JavaScript, and Vue.js, and I'm a beginner in back-end development.
     Keep a vision of becoming a full-fledged developer (Technology Stack: MEVN).
   */
   // I'm ambitious and love new challenges :)